-It is also part of the French CAC 40 stock market index.
-In 2020, its market capitalization was estimated at 24.068 billion euros.
+In addition, the Michelin Group is active in the equity markets.
+The company is listed on the Paris stock exchange on the Euronext market.
+It is also included in the French CAC 40 stock market index.
+In 2020, its market capitalization was estimated at 24,068 billion euros.

 Founded in 1889 and headquartered in Clermont-Ferrand, France, Michelin is a French company specialising in the manufacture and marketing of tyres for the automotive and aviation industries.
 It is recognised as the world leader in this sector.
 It is also the tyre brand that is most popular with European consumers.

 In addition, the group offers a wide range of products for all types of cars.
 These include: cars, civil engineering and agricultural machinery, two-wheelers and trucks and others.
 In addition, the company has a strong global reputation.
 It has a strong industrial presence in more than 16 countries.
 Also, the company has a workforce of 124,760 employees worldwide at the end of the financial year 2021.
 However, it is announced that 2,300 jobs will be lost by 2023.
 This is in line with the group's simplification and competitiveness plans.